 - Some issues with admissions/financial aid have been reported

 #1—Eastern Kentucky University

-Eastern Kentucky University is home to an impressive number of online degrees for moms, including both associate’s and bachelor’s degree programs.
-Standout options include:
+Eastern Kentucky University is home to an impressive number of online degrees for moms.
+It includes both associate’s and bachelor’s degree programs.
+Standout options for continuing education include:

 - Applied Associate of Science (AAS) in Paralegal Studies